swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 Swift's take on location transparency is expressed and enforced in terms of actor isolation.
 The same way as actors isolate their state to protect from local race conditions, distributed actors must isolate their state because the state "might not actually be available locally" while we're dealing with a remote distributed actor reference.

-It is also possible to pass distributed actors to distrubuted methods, if the actor is able to conform to the serialization requirements imposed on it by the actor system.
+It is also possible to pass distributed actors to distributed methods, if the actor is able to conform to the serialization requirements imposed on it by the actor system.

 ### Remote and Local Distributed Actors